Materials-Consortia/OPTIMADE/optimade.rst

 - **frame_serialization_format**:

   - **Description**: To improve the compactness of the data there are several ways to show to which frame a value belongs.
-    This is specified by the frame encoding parameter.
+    This is specified by the frame_serialization_format.
   - **Type**: string
   - **Requirements/Conventions**: This field MUST be present.
   - **Values**: